 Create a plan

 To make the team scaling process subsequent and harmless as for the existing workflow, you should work carefully on a plan.
 The plan must define and prioritize the tasks your current staff is unable to fulfill.
 Pay attention: may you have ‘semi-primary’ tasks that can be delayed due to the prolonged nature of their completion (e.g., software development, testing, providing correspondence of systems with security requirements, etc.).

-It’s very important to develop strategies of interaction between the existing staff and new teams – quite possibly, you’ll require a separate assistant who will help you manage the teams without distracting each worker from their job.
+It’s very important to develop strategies of interaction between the existing staff and new teams – quite possibly, you’ll require a separate assistant who will help you manage software development teams without distracting each worker from their job.